10 Donation Page Best Practices for Nonprofits

 Related Certificate Program: Certificate in Digital Marketing & Fundraising

-According to the Blackbaud Charitable Giving Report, online giving now accounts for 12% of a nonprofit’s total revenue and those numbers will continue to grow in coming years.
-Also important to be aware of is that 28% of online donations are made on a mobile device.
+It’s also important to know that 28% of online donations are made on a mobile device.
 Having a mobile-compatible website is now a standard best practice and that is especially true for your nonprofit’s donation pages.

 1) Ensure that your donation page(s) match the branding of your website and are hosted on your website domain.

-Accepting PayPal in addition to credit cards is a good idea to accommodate those donors that prefer to give through PayPal, but don’t make all donors use PayPal.
-It’s also worth noting that according to the Global Trends in Giving Report, 10% of donors worldwide prefer to give directly through their bank account.
-The Children’s Defense Fund accepts all three types of payments – credit cards, bank accounts (ACH), and PayPal.
+Accepting PayPal in addition to credit cards is a best practice to accommodate donors that prefer to give through PayPal, but don’t make all donors use PayPal.
+According to the Global Trends in Giving Report, 10% of donors worldwide prefer to give directly through their bank account and younger donors prefer to give through mobile payment apps, such as Venmo.

 2) Add a monthly giving option to your primary donation page and create an additional donation page where monthly giving is the only option.

-As a best practice, your donation pages should include a checkbox for the donor to upgrade their one-time donation to monthly.
-Some nonprofits choose to have monthly giving set as the default on their primary donation page, but doing so can result in accidental monthly giving sign-ups, so your nonprofit has to weigh the pros and cons.
+As a best practice, your primary donation page should include an option for donors to upgrade their one-time donation to monthly, for example, Feeding America.
+Some nonprofits choose to have monthly giving set as the default on their primary donation page, but doing so can result in accidental monthly giving sign-ups.
+If you set monthly giving as the default on your primary donation page, provide easy instructions to opt out of monthly giving to not alienate your donors.

 That said, to effectively promote your monthly giving campaign in print, in email, and on social media, your nonprofit needs an additional donation page with a unique URL, such as feedingamerica.org/monthlygiving, where monthly giving is the only option.
 For example, in addition to its primary donation page, Feeding America also has an additional donation page just for monthly giving.

-According to the 2023 Nonprofit Tech for Good Report, only 16% of nonprofits have a pop-up on their one-time donation page to inspire one-time donors to become monthly donors.
-That’s a missed opportunity because a “Donate Monthly” pop-up can result in a 64% increase in monthly donations.
+According to the Nonprofit Tech for Good Report, only 16% of nonprofits have a pop-up on their one-time donation page(s) that asks one-time donors to become monthly donors.
+That’s a missed opportunity because a “Donate Monthly” pop-up can result in a 24% increase in monthly donations.
 For example, UNICEF prompts one-time $10 donors to help save children’s lives by becoming $10/month donors.

-4) Experiment with default donation amounts.
+4) Experiment with donation amounts on donation pages.

-Surprisingly, there is little concrete data on which set of donation amounts results in the highest increase in online giving.
-As a best practice, study and mimic large nonprofits similar to yours in mission and programs that have years of experimenting with default donation amounts.
+Surprisingly, there is little data on which set of donation amounts results in the highest increase in online giving.
+As a best practice, study and mimic large nonprofits similar to yours in mission and programs that have years of experimenting with donation amounts.

 5) Add an optional mobile number field.

 According to EZ Texting, 90% of text messages are read within three minutes of being sent while only 24% of emails are being read at all.
 Nonprofits are missing a big opportunity to stay more connected with their donors by not capturing their mobile phone numbers.
-You can text message donors information about fundraising campaigns, events, urgent call-to-actions, and volunteer opportunities – just to name a few.
+You can text donors information about fundraising campaigns, events, urgent call-to-actions, and volunteer opportunities – just to name a few.

 6) Add charity rating badges to your donation page(s).

-It’s worth noting that Charity Navigator, Candid, and GreatNonprofits are only available to nonprofits based in the United States.
+Charity Navigator, Candid, and GreatNonprofits are only available to nonprofits based in the United States.
 If your nonprofit is located outside of the US, then Google “charity ratings [your country name]” to find similar programs.

 7) Provide the option for donors to pay credit card processing fees.

 According to Classy, 50% of online donors will opt-in to pay the credit fees for processing their donations.
 As a best practice, require that donors opt-in to pay the fees (✔ a box), add a fee of 3% or less, and after opt-in, calculate the new donation amount so donors understand the total amount that will be billed.
-The International Rescue Committee is a good example to model.
+Defenders of Wildlife is a good example to model.It’s worth noting that 50% of nonprofits offer donors the option to cover processing fees.
+If your fundraising platform doesn’t offer the ability to add credit card processing fees to your donation pages, then it’s likely time to search for a new platform.

 8) Add a tribute giving option to your primary donation page and create an additional donation page where tribute giving is the only option.